Geospatial Data Ingestion & Processing Workflows

 import fiona

-# Stream parsing with explicit schema validation
+# Stream parsing with chunk-based iteration

 with fiona.open(filepath, "r") as src: